zacsketches/yun/README.md

 	`Linux Arduino 3.3.8 #1 Fri Nov 14 08:57:34 CET 2014 mips GNU/Linux`

-Then had to set the clock back to the right time with `date --set`.
+Then I couldn't run `opkg update` because the clock is wrong and won't synch the right signature file.
+Update the clock by going to this [live clock](http://liveclock.net) and updating the Yun with `date --set <time>`.

 ##28 May
 ###Yun Continued